N1hatG/Sabanci-opt/README.md

   - Each health center must be visited exactly once.
   - Distribution must not exceed the vehicle capacity.

+In the final round, stage 2 was ditched and we were requested to solve stage 1 part, along with these additional constraints:
+- **Fairness in Workload**: None of the healthcenters should be over- or under-utilized compared to other ones.
+- **Equity in Access**: None of the individuals should have to travel very high or very low distances compared to others.

 ---

 ## 🧩 Our Solution Approach